prolifick1/assessment-1/README.md

 - This assessment should be completed using Python.

 ## Challenge
 You are writing a computer program for an electronic vending machine to give you the optimal change for an item's cost.
 Write a method called `optimal_change` that takes in two arguments: `item_cost` and `amount_paid`.
-The method will `print` a string with optimal change which follows the following convention:
+The method should return a string describing the optimal change which follows the following convention:

 ```
 optimal_change(62.13, 100)